The Hands-On Growth Laws Theory Cookbook: Side Dish: Linking mRNA Abundance to Growth

 where~$K_\text{N} = K_m \delta / (\varepsilon^\text{TX}_\text{N} f_\text{bn} [P])$ emerges as a compound parameter incorporating both translational and transcriptional components.
 The first term,~$K_m$, represents the translational demand as introduced in the previous section.
 The second part accounts for transcriptional efficiency, describing the mRNA concentration per unit of RNA polymerase fraction, which is given by~$[m] = \frac{\varepsilon^\text{TX}_\text{N}}{\delta} f_\text{bn} \phi_\text{N} [P]$.
 Similarly to~$\varepsilon_\text{R}$, which represents the inverse of the time required to translate all amino acids in a ribosome, above we defined~$\varepsilon^\text{TX}_\text{N} = \varepsilon^\text{TX} / \ell_N$, where~$\ell_N$ is the total length of genes (in base pairs) encoding RNAP subunits.
 Thus,~$\varepsilon^\text{TX}_\text{N}$ represents the inverse of the time required to transcribe all RNAP genes.

 Balakrishnan and coworkers~\cite{balakrishnan_principles_2022} have shown that in \textit{E. coli} the total mRNA concentration scales linearly with the growth rate~$\lambda$, when modulated by nutrient quality, see Fig.~\ref{fig3}(b).
 This effect is due to sequestration of RNA polymerases, more precisely of the sigma factor~$\sigma^{70}$, under poor nutrient conditions by the Rsd gene~\cite{balakrishnan_principles_2022}.
 The sequestration of RNAPs effectively reduces the pool of available polymerases for transcription, while maintaining an approximately constant RNAP allocation~$\phi_\text{N}$ across conditions, Fig.~\ref{fig3}(c).
-The theoretical framework introduced here can be used to show that Eq.~(\ref{eq:lambda_phiN}) gives the observed law, under the assumption that cells adjust their proteome composition~$\bm{\phi}$ to maximize their growth rate~\cite{calabrese_how_2024}, while also sequestering active RNA polymerase. \\
+Under the assumption that cells adjust their proteome composition~$\bm{\phi}$ to maximize their growth rate, Calabrese et {\it al.}~\cite{calabrese_how_2024} show that Eq.~(\ref{eq:lambda_phiN}), constrained by proteome allocation and flux balance, predicts that mRNA increases linearly with the growth rate, while the fraction of RNA-polymerase proteins stays constant (see Fig.~3 of Ref.~\cite{calabrese_how_2024}).
+This prediction is in agreement with the experimental observation~\cite{balakrishnan_principles_2022}.

+The hypothesis that cells maximize or optimize growth has been widely explored in the field.
+However, more recent studies suggest that cellular growth is shaped by diverse trade-offs rather than a single optimality principle (see~\ref{box_new:FBA}).\\